AckXeon/uni/EIST_16/summary/11_Object_design.md

 \# includes L10

 ## Object design
-- modeling must adress our mental limitations
+- modeling must address our mental limitations
   - good models deal with this limitation, because
     - they do not tax the mind
     - they reduce complexity